erikh/trade/README.md

 <img src="example.png" />

-This image is taken from a standard openssh connection through `trade` inside of `alacritty`.
+This image is taken from a standard SSH connection through `trade` inside of `putty`.

 Some features of `trade`: